 In a new review paper, Brett Millar, a professor of health psychology and doctoral student at the City University of New York, says we need to understand failures and successes of self-control in the context of when they occur.
 Mustering the strength to pass up a donut, Millar argues, is a different challenge at 10am vs. 10pm.
-And we don't all experience the same daily fluctuations in self-control — the time of day at which you're most likely to, say, fish cigarettes out of the trash depends, to some degree, on your chronotype (i.e., being a night owl or morning lark).
+And we don't all experience the same daily fluctuations in self-control — the time of day at which you're most likely to, say, fish cigarettes out of the trash depends, to some degree, on your chronotype (i.e., being a night owl or a morning lark).

 Self-control is a perennial hot topic in the psychology world.
 The underlying question in understanding self-control is one of inaction: What determines whether or not you can stop yourself from giving into a temptation or impulse?
 If we don't take into account individual differences in chronotype (that part comes next), Millar argues that nighttime is the hardest time of day to exercise self-control.